18020132/dao-duc-tung.github.io/src/pages/projects/finance-foundations/financial-ratios/index.md

 This balance sheet reports the company's total assets of ~$350B and the company's total liabilities of ~$160B.
 Using the formula above, the debt ratio is ~45%.
 The rest ~55% was invested by shareholders.

-Debt ratio can be interpreted as the proportion of a company’s assets that are financed by debt.
+Debt ratio can be interpreted as the proportion of a company's assets that are financed by debt.

 A high ratio indicates that a company may be putting itself at risk of default on its loans if interest rates were to rise suddenly.